pprunty/pprunty.github.io/posts/02-magikarp.md

 ## The Future of AI-Powered SaaS

 AI is becoming essential for staying competitive in the SaaS market.
-However, simply connecting your SaaS product to some LLM's APIs does not make it an AI company.
+However, simply connecting your SaaS product to some LLM's APIs does not make you an AI company.

 Marcus Brownlee recently [posted an interesting video on YouTube](https://www.youtube.com/watch?v=sDIi95CqTiM&pp=ygUbYnJvd25sZWUgcHJvZHVjdCB2cyBmZWF0dXJl) discussing whether AI is a product in itself or merely a feature.
 This discussion comes in the wake of Apple's WWDC announcement about releasing a new Apple AI, powered by OpenAI's GPT models, on iOS 18 devices this year.

+<iframe src="https://www.youtube.com/embed/sDIi95CqTiM?si=dUospjSmpiJCFZVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 AI, especially LLMs, is the glittery new toy in the tech playground.
 For the suits in tech companies, it's all about being able to pitch and sell — to